How To Start Lifestyle Blogging For Free

 Affiliate programs such as these give you commission based on products people purchase after clicking on the special links on your blog which you create from the affiliate site.

-You should choose links which are relevant to the niche you are writing within.
+You should choose links which are relevant to the subject you are writing about.

 Write, write, write!